-Current valuations will place a greater emphasis on the need for businesses to grow sales or margins.
+Current valuations will place a greater emphasis on the need for businesses to grow earnings faster than the economy.

 We continue to leverage a disciplined process to identify companies that should thrive under the scenarios listed above.
 Our bottom-up analysis has helped unearth niche companies that have unique product offerings or idiosyncratic drivers and capable management that may help them thrive in the quarters and years ahead.
 We believe this approach is consistent with Graham’s advice on investing.